KNOTT, Terence Peter Phayre

 Honours & Awards:

-Lieutenant Terence Knott was awarded the M.M. for gallant and distinguished service in Aden.
+Lieutenant Terence Knott was awarded the Military Cross for gallant and distinguished service in Aden.

 Early on the morning of 30th May 1967, Lieutenant Knott was commanding the Reconnaissance Troop of 45 Commando Royal Marines, which was the emergency standby troop at Habilayn Aden, and was at fifteen minutes notice to move.